Phoenix

 Located on the outskirts of the city surrounded by mountain and golf course views, Kai at the Sheraton Grand at Wild Horse Pass is the only AAA Five Diamond/Forbes Five Star restaurant in the state.

-Its name, which means “seed” in the Pima Indian Tribe language, sets the tone for a menu that incorporates locally sourced ingredients from the Gila River Indian Community into dishes like mesquite smoked caviar and saguaro lacquered quail breast.
-For the most adventurous diners, the 13-course tasting menu offers a taste of nearly every signature dish on the menu.
+Its name, which means “seed” in the Pima Indian Tribe language, sets the tone for a menu that incorporates locally sourced ingredients from the Gila River Indian Community into dishes like mesquite-smoked caviar and saguaro-lacquered quail breast.
+For the most adventurous diners, the seven-course tasting menu offers a taste of signature and seasonal dishes across the menu.